glific/glific-frontend/README.md

 ## Installation steps

 1. Create a new file `.env` in the project root directory and copy the contents from `.env.example`.
-2. Update the `.env` file with relevant configurations.
+2. Do not update the .env file unless you are absolutely sure of what you are doing.
+Keep the variables same.
 3. Run `yarn setup`

 ## Available Scripts